BDC Hamburger Icon

 Who needs an employment contract?

 There are no laws that require any business or employee to provide or agree to employment contracts; however, that does not mean it can’t be beneficial to have one.
-For example, you may want to use employment contracts when hiring employees who handle very confidential or sensitive information, or when bringing on employees who will be working with very specific timelines or have certain performance demands.
+For example, you may want to use employment contracts when hiring employees who handle very confidential or sensitive information, or when bringing on employees who will be working with concrete timelines or have particular performance demands.
 They can also be used when trying to attract highly skilled workers in a field where they are scarce.

 “Often, the terms of the employment contract are dictated by the market and the relevant bargaining position of the parties,” said Siegel.
 “For that reason, we see employment contracts more frequently with executive-level employees.”